Updated 16 Dec 2022

 Storage and Security

 We store personal information in electronic and/or hard copy and we have secure record‐ keeping systems.
 We take all reasonable steps to protect personal information from unauthorised use, access, disclosure and alteration.

 We do not share our non-biometric access mechanisms (ie: usernames and passwords), or access keys or leave our access account open for others to use.

 IT protection systems and internal procedures are also utilised to protect the personal information held by us.
-We may store electronic information on remote servers or in the cloud directly or through contracted agencies (all information is securely stored in Australia with backups securely stored in the United States of America and encrypted before transfer back to Australia).
+We may store electronic information on remote servers or in the cloud directly or through contracted agencies (all information is securely stored encrypted and backed up in Australia, and in some rare cases, encrypted backups are securely stored on United States of America servers).

 Emyria uses Secure Socket Layer (SSL) certificates which is the industry standard for encrypting personal information collected via our website.
 We do not store patient credit or debit card information.
 We use a third-party provider for payment transactions, which provides a secure online payment gateway solution for credit card and direct debit processing of Emyria’s clinical service payments.